programminghistorian/jekyll/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown.md

 ---
 ```

-You then simply use the same command:
+You then repeat the pandoc incantation to cast your markdown file into your target format (.pdf
+or .docx):

 ```
-$ pandoc -S -o main.docx --filter pandoc-citeproc main.md
+$ pandoc main.md --filter pandoc-citeproc -o main.pdf
 ```

 Parse the command into English as you are typing.
-In my head, I
-translate the above into something like: "Pandoc, be smart about
+In my head, I translate the above into
-formatting, and output a Word Doc using the citation filter on my
+something like: "Pandoc, take the my markdown file, run it through a citation filter, and
-Markdown file (as you can guess from the extension)."
-As you get more
-familiar with citation stylesheets, consider adding your custom-tailored
+output a Markdown file."
+As you get more familiar with citation stylesheets, consider adding
-.csl files for journals in your field to the archive as a service to the
+your custom-tailored .csl files for journals in your field to the archive as a service to the
 community.

 ## Summary